Vision Action Network Board of Directors

 Circuit Court Judge, Washington County

-Oscar Garcia serves as a Circuit Court Judge for Washington County.
-He was appointed to the bench in February of 2012 and was elected to the position in the November 2012 general election.
-Prior to serving as a circuit court judge, he was a trial attorney in private practice.
-Judge Garcia's office was located in Hillsboro Oregon.
-He also honorably served as a military officer in the US Army Reserve and Oregon National Guard.
-Judge Garcia graduated from the University of Oregon, School of Law, in 1995.
+Oscar Garcia serves as a Circuit Court Judge for Washington County, Oregon.
+He was elected to the judicial position in the November 2012 general election.
+Judge Garcia is currently assigned to the general trial rotation docket and serves as Washington County’s DUII Diversion judge.
+Prior to serving as a circuit court judge, he was a trial attorney in private practice, having his office located in Hillsboro, Oregon.
+Judge Garcia also honorably served as a military officer in the US Army Reserve and Oregon National Guard.
+Judge Garcia graduated from the University of Notre Dame for his undergraduate degree in 1991 and from the University of Oregon, School of Law, in 1995.
 His bar membership includes the Oregon State Bar, Federal District Court, the Ninth Circuit Court of Appeals and the United States Supreme Court.
 Judge Garcia is a long time Washington County resident.

 General Manager/Owner, Central Bethany Development